Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 BEFORE ADVANCING AFTER ADVANCING

-There is good evidence that titrating the mandibular advancement to a position of maximal benefit improves effectiveness, therefore mandibular advancement devices should be adjustable.
+There is good evidence that titrating the mandibular advancement to a position of maximal tolerable benefit improves effectiveness, therefore mandibular advancement devices should be adjustable.
 For people with a history of TMJ problems, treatment should begin with almost no advancement.
 To maintain support anteriorly for the mandible as it advances, the bite platform should extend anteriorly well beyond the labial surfaces of the upper anterior teeth, as shown in the photos below; because loss of anterior support when the mandibular anterior teeth advance past the bite platform greatly increases the forces applied to the posterior connectors and can thereby lead to breakage of any Herbst appliance.

-_DSC4374.png _DSC4536.png
+_DSC4374.png

 spe_bulb.jpg _DSC3742.png tongue_before.png